Left – Director of T6 Harvard Ltd. Andy is a current display pilot and a keen warbird enthusiast.

 Having started flying in 2001, he aspired to fly vintage aircraft after watching the Boscombe down Harvards flying into Netheravon Airfield in Wiltshire, where he was stationed with the Army in the 1990s

-Andy qualified as a parachute drop pilot in 2002, Andy continued to build hours on the Cessna 206 and 208 Caravan, BNI Islander and Gippsland GA8 Airvan at various drop zones around the UK, even dropping parachutists from the tiny Auster and C-172!
+Andy qualified as a parachute drop pilot in 2002; Andy continued to build hours on the Cessna 206 and 208 Caravan, BNI Islander and Gippsland GA8 Airvan; at various drop zones; around the UK, even dropping parachutists from the tiny Auster and C-172!

-By 2021 Andy has over 25 Aircraft Types logged – Cessna150,152,172,206,208,208B – Piper PA38, Slingsby Firefly T67M, Extra 300, Pitts S2A, PA34, PA18, GA8 Airvan, Grumman AA1, Duchess, BNI Islander, Tiger Moth, Chipmunk, Auster D4 and AOP9 AOP5, Spartan Executive, Mustang P-51 (3 different Mustangs total), Harvard 4, MKII and SNJ (6 different Harvards total), Yale NA64, (Spitfire with CRI duel – Hawk with A2 instructor Duel) T-28 Trojan and the 220 hp Stearman.
+By 2021 Andy has over 31 Aircraft Types logged – Cessna150,152,172,206,208,208B – Piper PA38, Slingsby Firefly T67M, Extra 300, Pitts S2A, PA34, PA18, GA8 Airvan, Grumman AA1, Duchess, BNI Islander, Tiger Moth, Chipmunk, Cub L4, Super Cub, Auster D4 and AOP9 AOP5, Super Decathlon, Spartan Executive, Mustang P-51 (3 different Mustangs total), Harvard 4, MKII and SNJ (6 different Harvards total), Yale NA64, Hawker Hurricane Mk1 V7497 (Spitfire with CRI duel – Hawk with A2 instructor Duel) T-28 Trojan and the 220 hp Stearman.

-Left – G-CORS MkII Harvard ex RAF Boscombe Down.
+Right – G-CORS MkII Harvard ex RAF Boscombe Down.

 Andy is a military veteran and former Senior NCO in the Parachute Regiment (2 Para and SFSG) with numerous operational tours of Northern Ireland, Afghanistan and Iraq under his belt.

 Flying continuation training carried on achieving the Instrument Metrological Rating (IMC) Multi-engine Piston rating (MEP) Class Rating Instructor (CRI).
 In 2005 Andy qualified on the Cessna Caravan 208 and 208B, and the British built Britten Norman Islander with a memorable registration G-AYRU.
-Accumulating over 1200 hours mainly parachute flying, Andy looked at the opportunities to get into warbird flying.
+Accumulating over 1200 hours, mainly parachute flying, Andy looked at the opportunities to get into warbird flying.

 In 2010 Andy took a 40-minute flight in a duel T9 Spitfire and was immediately hooked!
 In 2011 Andy achieved his tailwheel rating and purchased a D4 Auster.
 Accumulating a further 100 hours of tailwheel experience, Andy became a co-owner of an MK4 Harvard G-BUKY.
 Then a co-owner of G-BJST had repainted as the “Wacky Wabbit” with the lads’ kind sponsorship at Fishburn Airfield, now located at Eshott Airfield.

-Left – Mustang P51: Things have gone from strength to strength as Andy qualified to go solo on the P51 Mustang in the USA, flying with the renowned warbird instructor Mark Murphy.
+Left – Mustang P51: Things have gone from strength to strength as Andy qualified to solo on the P51 Mustang in the USA, flying with the renowned warbird instructor Mark Murphy.
 This all took place in the Great Falls of Montana in the Collings Foundation Mustang P51 “Toulouse Nuts” Andy remarked the P51 is a challenge on take-off and an adventure to land, however after nearly 300 hours on the T6 Harvard at the time of training “The Pilot Maker”, it was a pleasant step up.